nextflow-io/nextflow/docs/operator.rst

  10 - 20 - 30
  70 - 80 - 90

-Alternatively you can provide a custom header names by specifying a the list of columns in the ``header`` parameter as shown below::
+Alternatively you can provide custom header names by specifying a the list of strings in the ``header`` parameter as shown below::